 Cyber Risk Management

-The cyber risk management process is ongoing, meaning that once you begin, you’ll need to keep the program alive and well if you want it to have any beneficial impact on your organization.
+The cyber risk management process never ends.
+Once you begin, you’ll need to keep the program alive and well if you want it to benefit your organization.

-To begin, start by creating a list of your company assets and keeping it current-it’s impossible to know how to protect your assets if you aren’t exactly sure what those assets are.
-Then, you’ll need to conduct a risk assessment to determine the level of risk each of those assets presents to your organization.
-Next, you’ll need to prioritize those risks and create a mitigation plan for each one you identify.
-After you mitigate your existing cyber risks, it’s time to start the process all over again.
+Start by creating a list of your company assets and keeping it current; it’s impossible to know how to protect your assets if you aren’t exactly sure what those assets are.
+Then conduct a risk assessment to determine the level of risk each of those assets presents to your organization.
+Next, prioritize those risks and create a mitigation plan for each one you identify.
+Finally, after mitigating your existing cyber risks, it’s time to start the process again.

-In general, your organization should aim to regularly conduct both vulnerability assessments to identify vulnerabilities in your systems, software, and applications throughout the risk management process.
-You should also regularly conduct risk assessments to determine whether your internal security controls are working effectively to prevent threats from doing damage.
+In general, your organization should regularly conduct vulnerability assessments to identify vulnerabilities in your systems, software, and applications throughout the risk management process.
+In addition, you should also regularly conduct risk assessments to determine whether your internal security controls are working effectively to prevent threats from doing damage.